hoffmangroup/genomedata/doc/genomedata.rst

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~

-Genomedata collections can be created and loaded from the command line
+Genomedata archives can be created and loaded from the command line
 with the :ref:`genomedata-load` command.

 .. _genomedata-load: